 With four separate but equally haunting attractions, Field of Screams is sure to please every fright-lover looking for Pennsylvania haunted houses.
 Begin the meltdown in their haunted cornfields, perfect for those who prefer to remain outdoors.

-Field of Screams in Mountville is typically open select nights — plus Halloween — mid-September through the first week of November.
+Field of Screams in Mountville is typically open select Thursday to Sunday nights — plus Halloween — mid-September through May.
 Visit the Field of Screams website for more information.

 Looking for more fun haunted houses for kids, spooky thrills, and frights?
 See what’s going on this Halloween across the country.
 You can still imagine the terror…